Jovisa/task-management-system/README.md

 > GET /api/tasks/{id}/comments — Get task comments

+> ℹ️ `POST /api/accounts` — Public endpoint for user registration
+> 🔐 All other endpoints require a valid JWT token

 ## API Documentation

 Once the application is running, you can access the Swagger UI in your browser at: